AlexTeixeira/Askmethat-Rating/README.md

         minRating: 1, //This is the minimum rating you want to be active
         maxRating: 5, //this is the maximum of rating you can have,
-        readonly: false, // disable all events if is true, step : 0 // change the step on mouse over, inputName : "AskmethatRating" // name for the generated input
+        readonly: false, // disable all events if is true, step : 0, // change the step on mouse over, inputName : "AskmethatRating", // name for the generated input
+        popover: { //Display a popover if is defined, set rating as readonly
+          color: "#e5e500", // color of rating & progress bar
+          fontClass: "fa fa-star", // font class for rating in popover
+          direction: 1, // direction of popover, top or bottom values : [20,20,20,20,20], // values to display in progress, size should be equals to maxRating }

       };
 ```